AdGold/Siteswap/README.md

 `Siteswap` objects can be converted to [JIF](https://github.com/helbling/jif).
 JIF is still in an early format but the current version can be used with Christian's wonderful animator from [passist.org](https://passist.org), see [here](https://github.com/helbling/passist/tree/main/static/api) for details.

-Heuristic conversion from JIF into a `Siteswap` is implemented and will work for most patterns, but not all.
-It is not guaranteed to work for all patterns.
+Heuristic conversion from JIF into a `Siteswap` is implemented and will work for most patterns, but not all, and may result in loss of precision as JIF is a more detailed description.